Tdhtdhtdhtdhtdh: Sound Effects!

 Yeah, the term is actually, you know, slapstick is like physical, silly comedy made up with Pratt Falls.

-And the reason it's called Slapstick is because there was a trap that people used to use that was a slapstick.
+And the reason it's called slapstick is because there is a trap that people used to use that was a slapstick.
 I think I can imagine it.

 It's like two wooden duck bills that you smack together